orbisgis/h2gis/docs/dev/ST_ZUpdateLineExtremities.md

 ### Signatures

 {% highlight mysql %}
-GEOMETRY ST_ZUpdateLineExtremities(GEOMETRY geom, double startZ,
+GEOMETRY ST_ZUpdateLineExtremities(GEOMETRY geom, DOUBLE startZ,
                                    double endZ);
-GEOMETRY ST_ZUpdateLineExtremities(GEOMETRY geom, double startZ,
+GEOMETRY ST_ZUpdateLineExtremities(GEOMETRY geom, DOUBLE startZ,
-                                   double endZ, boolean interpolate);
+                                   double endZ, BOOLEAN interpolate);
 {% endhighlight %}

 ### Description
 Replaces the start and end z values of a `LINESTRING` or `MULTILINESTRING`.
 By default the other z values are interpolated according the length of the line.
 If the `interpolate` is true the vertices are interpolated according the `startZ` and `endZ` values.
 Set false if you want to update only the start and end z values.

 ### Examples

 {% highlight mysql %}
 SELECT ST_ZUpdateLineExtremities('POLYGON((1 1, 1 7, 7 7 -1,
                                            7 1 -1, 1 1))',
                                   10, 15);
 -- Answer: null